 The children have each made a lovely snow globe themed Christmas Decoration and were very proud to place them on our school Christmas Tree.
 They attracted many lovely comments and compliments and we will take them down at the end of term so that they can be placed on your tree at home.
 They have also decorated a pine cone to be added to the village Christmas Tree.

 Reading with your child

-Please read regularly with your child.
+Please continue reading regularly with your child.
 There really is no better way to build their confidence in reading and writing.
 Please find below some tips on how to support your child with reading as provided in your Hazel Class Learning Leaflet.